CharlesZheZhang/WRF_CCRN_note/README.md

 ######       WRF_CCRN_note      ######
-the note for running WRF for the CCRN domain and data README
+the note for running WRF for the CCRN domain and data README;
-Created: Zhe Zhang 20171113
+Created: Zhe Zhang 20171113;
-Updated: Zhe Zhang 20180201
+Updated: Zhe Zhang 20180201;

 ###### Special Thanks to Kyoko Ikeda, Liang Chen, Sopan Kurkute, who have created and contributed to the codes.